What is DKIM?

 What is the Purpose of DKIM and Do I Need It?

-The simple answer is yes, if you send high-volume transactional or marketing email, you should absolutely configure SPF and DKIM and set up DMARC to further define and protect your authentication policy.
+First things first: Yes, you need it.
+If you send high-volume transactional or marketing email, you should absolutely configure SPF and DKIM, and now, with mandates from Google and Yahoo, set up DMARC to further define and protect your authentication policy.
 Email authentication is important because it not only helps secure your email from bad actors and protect your recipients, but implementing the necessary authentication protocols also helps improve your email deliverability.
 The more secure your email is, the more likely the mailbox providers are to get your email to the inbox.

 Good news!
 SocketLabs Email customers enjoy super simple authentication set-up.
 Plus, we have real email experts on our team to provide additional assistance if you need it.
 If you’re ready to experience reliable, affordable, and secure email, you can start a free trial today!